nguyensjsu/sp19-202-rocket-202/journal/xckang.md

 ### Planned Next Week
 - Task1: Integrate all codes together, add every screen into the main frame.
 - Task2: Test whole app.
-- Task3: Creat an ad vedio for our app.
+- Task3: Creat an ad video for our app.

 ### Problems
 I share a display component with someone else, we have conlict demand for display format.
 Take a while to figure it out.